 - Under normal circumstances also, one should not eat a large amount o this fruit as that can cause stomach upset.

 - Avoid consuming this fruit or any of its extract products if you are allergic to any of the nutrients content in the fruit.

-One has to choose the variety of passion fruit wine they want to grow depending on the climate they live in.
+One has to choose the variety of passion fruit vine they want to grow depending on the climate they live in.
 Tropical climate is suitable for the purple variety.
-For other climatic conditions there are many more cultivars available.
+For other climatic conditions, there are many more cultivars available.

-In tropical climates, the wine should be provided with partial sun to grow well.
+In tropical climates, the vines should be provided with partial sun to grow well.
 In cooler climates, they would need full sun to mature.